 Types of Glaucoma

 There are two main types of glaucoma: primary open-angle glaucoma (POAG), and angle-closure glaucoma.
-These are marked by an increase of intraocular pressure (IOP) or pressure inside the eye.
-When optic nerve damage has occurred despite a normal IOP, this is called “normal tension” glaucoma.
+These are often accompanied by an increase of intraocular pressure (IOP) or pressure inside the eye.
+Sometimes, optic nerve damage even with a normal IOP, this is called “normal tension” glaucoma.
 Secondary glaucoma refers to any case in which another disease causes or contributes to increased eye pressure, resulting in optic nerve damage and vision loss.

-optomap enables eyecare professionals to discover, diagnose, document, and treat ocular pathology that may first present in the periphery, such as glaucoma.
+optomap enables eyecare professionals to discover, diagnose, document, and treat ocular pathology.
 Currently, the gold standard tool for glaucoma detection is a clinical examination with a dilated slit-lamp bio-microscopy carried out by a glaucoma specialist to assess the optic disc.
-Recent studies suggest that UWF imaging may be suitable for diagnosing glaucoma in situations where slit-lamp biomicroscopy or digital color stereoscopy are not available.
-Another study also confirms that optomap has an almost perfect agreement with color digital stereoscopy when assessed by a glaucoma specialist.
-Continued reading on this study can be found here.
+Recent studies suggest that UWF imaging may be suitable for diagnosing glaucoma in situations where slit-lamp biomicroscopy or digital color stereoscopy are not available.7 Another study also confirms that optomap has almost perfect agreement with color digital stereoscopy when assessed by a glaucoma specialist.
+Continued reading on this study can be found here…

 optomap is an innovative technology backed by clinical evidence as well as a fast and easy addition to a standard comprehensive eye exam.